-This crown-like helmet is only 24.3 ounce in weight and makes you feel as light as a fly in the air.
+This crown-like helmet is only 24.3 ounces in weight and makes you feel as light as a fly in the air.
 While testing the Troy lee design helmet, we saw this scoring 8 and 9 out of 10 in every category like comfort, ventilation, and weight.

-Though this helmet does not meet the standards of the amount of safety it should deliver because its capacity of application is a bit limited than other mountain bike helmets.
+Though this helmet does not meet the standards of the amount of safety it should deliver because its capacity of application is a bit limited to other mountain bike helmets.
 The amount of comfort it provides has no match with any other helmet.
 It feels supremely comfortable as soon as you slide your head in it.

 - Great ventilation

 5. IXS Unisex Trigger – Best for All-Mountain Rides